-Our hope is to bring smiles and the healing power of animals to millions of hospitalized children nationwide through a very special television channel.
+We bring smiles and the healing power of animals to millions of hospitalized children around the world through a very special television channel.

 When children can't come to the Zoo, San Diego Zoo Kids brings the Zoo to them!
 From leaping lemurs to precious pandas, this unique programming is spreading laughter, joy, and fun to children who need it most—24 hours a day!